donkeykong91/A-Star-Search/README.md

 This is A* Search implemented in Java

-To run this program, you will need to open the Eclipse IDE and create a package called "AStarSearch.java" like so:
+To run this program, you will need to open command line interface and run "AStarSearch.java" like so:

-  1. javac AStarSearch.java
+  1. javac AStarSearch.java   (To compile the program)
-  2. java AStarSearch
+  2. java AStarSearch         (To run the class file)

 And the program will run.